-The purpose of the T32 PCDPTN institutional research training program, funded through the Best Pharmaceuticals for Children Act (BPCA), is to help ensure that a diverse and highly trained workforce is available in an area that currently has a limited number of researchers.
-Without an increase in the pool of investigators trained in new "-omics" technologies and their application to pediatric therapeutics, integration and synergistic interaction will not be possible, and the overall goal of personalized pediatric therapeutics will not be realized.
+The PCDPTN, funded through the Best Pharmaceuticals for Children Act (BPCA) in the Obstetric and Pediatric Pharmacology and Therapeutics Branch (OPPTB), aims to ensure that a diverse and highly trained workforce is available in clinical pharmacology and therapeutics, fields that have been noticeably neglected, most particularly in pediatrics.
+Network support increases the pool of investigators trained in new "-omics" technologies and their application, to bolster integration and synergistic interactions in pursuit of personalized pediatric therapeutics.

 - Stimulate interdisciplinary collaboration among clinical, translational, and basic researchers in pediatric therapeutics

-An Annual Meeting allows new fellows in the Network to learn from and receive updates from returning fellows.
-This meeting also provides an opportunity for fellows to meet other trainees in the program, learn about research at other institutions, and hear presentations by experts in the field.
+The network’s annual meeting allows new fellows to learn from and receive updates from returning fellows, while also offering an opportunity for fellows to meet other trainees in the program, learn about research at other institutions, and hear from experts in the field.

 This postdoctoral training grant (F32 and T32) program supports postdoctoral research and career development trainees at the clinical pharmacology-biomedical sciences interface.

 - Provide robust and diverse training in pediatric and maternal clinical pharmacology

 Programs must provide an interdisciplinary research training experience and curriculum for predoctoral trainees that integrates clinical, biomedical, and bench science perspectives, approaches, and methodologies.
 Training programs must include coursework, laboratory rotations, and programmatic activities that reinforce training at this interface.
 Collaborative involvement and significant participation by faculty and leadership with research programs in both clinical and biomedical science departments is required, as is co-mentoring of trainees by faculty from both disciplines.